More souls died on the Riverboat Sultana than the Titanic!

 It is in fact, the worst maritime disaster in U.S. history.
 So why is it such a forgotten piece of Americana, with few books and no Hollywood films?
-Everyone remembers Gettysburg or the burning of Atlanta, so why not the Sultana?
+Everyone remembers the Battle of Gettysburg or the burning of Atlanta, so why not the Sultana?
 April 1865 was an eventful month for both the United States and Confederate States of America.
-General Robert E. Lee surrendered to General Ulysses S. Grant at Appomattox in Virginia on April 9th effectively ending the Civil War.
+General Robert E. Lee surrendered to General Ulysses S. Grant at Appomattox in Virginia on April 9th ending the U.S. Civil War.
 Barely a week later, President Abraham Lincoln was assassinated on April 14th while attending a performance at Ford Theater in Washington DC.
-The manhunt for John Wilkes Booth ended on April 26th with his fatal shooting by Union troops in a remote Maryland barn.
+The manhunt for his assassin, John Wilkes Booth, ended on April 26th with his fatal shooting by Union troops in a remote Maryland barn.

-But the riverboat Sultana more than sank.
+But the Riverboat Sultana more than just sank.

-Now due to a shady deal between the Sultana’s greedy captain J. Cass Mason and some equally greedy Union officers, the newly released prisoners, weakened from disease and malnutrition, were cramped together like hogs in a slaughterhouse.
+Due to a shady deal between the Sultana’s greedy Captain J. Cass Mason and some equally greedy Union officers, the newly released prisoners, weakened from disease and malnutrition, were all cramped together on the Sultana like hogs in a slaughterhouse.
 But they were still in good spirits!
-After all, the war was finally over and they were finally headed home.
+After all, the War was finally over and they were finally headed home.

 They left Vicksburg, Mississippi and traveled up the twisting, muddy river already swollen with spring rains.
 Unfortunately, the captain had one of the Sultana’s cracked boilers cheaply patched, amounting to a ticking time bomb under their feet.
 The Sultana exploded at two o’clock in the morning at an isolated bend in the Mississippi just north of Memphis.

 Only 600 of those 2,400 souls managed to survive the hell that followed.